Malek Boutih: Socialist Primary and 2017 Legislative election

-In between the two rounds of the Socialist Party Primary to select a Presidential candidate, Malek Boutih vehemently attacked Benoît Hamon maintaining that he would be "in harmony with an Islamo-Leftist fringe [to whom] he would make a discreet electoral appeal" and branded him the candidate for Indigènes de la République (an anti-racist, anti-colonial, anti-Zionist party accused of racism, anti-semitism, homophobia and antifeminism).
+In between the two rounds of the Socialist Party Primary to select a Presidential candidate, Malek Boutih vehemently attacked Benoît Hamon maintaining that he would be "in harmony with an Islamo-Leftist fringe [to whom] he would make a discreet electoral appeal" and branded him the candidate for Indigènes de la République (an anti-racist, anti-colonial, anti-Zionist party accused of racism, antisemitism, homophobia and antifeminism).
 These remarks divided the supporters of Manuel Valls.

 On 30 March, he announced on Europe 1 that he would support the candidate for En Marche!, Emmanuel Macron, from the first round of the presidential election.

 In anticipation of the 2017 Legislative elections, he sought nomination as a candidate for La République en marche !.
 The nomination was refused and he competed in the election as an independent.
 He was eliminated in the first round with 12.39% of the vote.